TPM (Travail Pratique de Master) project proposals – Spring 2025

 The following tasks will be done during your project:

-– Performing a state of the art about existing self-sensing technologies
+– Performing a state of the art about existing control algorithms for soft robots and further needed information for the project

-– Choice and implementation of a promising self-sensing method
+– Choice and implementation of a promising control algorithm

-– Experiments on existing DEA platforms to show abilities of the implemented method
+– Experiments on existing DEA platform to show abilities of the implemented method

 – Writing project report